shinyoungyou/user-docs/docs/pages/debugging.md

 ## Step Into: See Inside a Function

+Use the "Step Into" to understand how each function works.

 1. <span >**Click**</span> the "Step Into" button (down arrow icon) when you reach the line `result = add(result, x)` in the `multiply()` function.

       VS Code will take you inside the `add()` function.

+2. When you’re inside `add()`, **click** "Step Into" again to move to the next line.

+    Since the function is short, it may return quickly and take you back to the `multiply()` function right away.

+!!! notes
+     Once the inner function finishes, you'll be taken back to the point where it was called.
 <figure markdown="span">
   ![Image title](../assets/debug7.gif){ width="100%" }
 </figure>

   Now you can see how the values `a` and `b` are added together.

-!!! note
-      Use the "Step Into" to understand how each function works.

 ## Step Out: Exit the Current Function

+Use the "Step Out" when you have finished inspecting a function’s internal behavior and want to resume higher-level execution.

 1.  <span >**Click**</span> the "Step Out" button (up arrow icon) if you are inside a function (like `add()`) and want to return to the function that called it.

     The "Step Out" will finish the current function and take you back to the previous level in your code.

+2. **Click** "Step Out" again after returning to the calling function.

+    The debugger will continue running until the current function finishes or it hits another breakpoint.

+!!! notes
+    If there are no more breakpoints, the program may run to the end and exit.
 <figure markdown="span">
   ![Image title](../assets/debug8.gif){ width="100%" }
 </figure>

-!!! note
-      Use the "Step Out" when you have finished inspecting a function’s internal behavior and want to resume higher-level execution.

 ## Step Over: Skip the Function Details

+Use the "Step Over" when you want to focus on the current function and skip over lower-level details.

 1. <span >**Click**</span> the "Step Over" button (curved arrow icon) to quickly move to the next line, rather than watching the details inside the `add()` function.

     The "Step Over" will execute the `add()` function but not show its inner workings.

+2. **Click** "Step Over" again.

+    The debugger will continue to the next line in the current function, executing one line at a time.

 <figure markdown="span">
   ![Image title](../assets/debug9.gif){ width="100%" }